shuiruge/learning-sicp/chapter-1.md

 ### Habit for a Better Coding

 * Function signature
+	Remembering the function not only by its function-name, but also by its arguments-name, like the gismu in Lojban.
 * Using pure function
+	No side-effect, so that composing and testing can be done without extra caring, since a pure function always returns the same thing for the same inputs.
 * Naming functions and parameters
+	Several rules.

 ### Abstraction